 \section{Introduction}

-Killing vector fields of hyperk\"ahler manifolds come in two flavors: \begin{itemize} \item[1.] \textit{tri-Hamiltonian} Killing vector fields, whose Lie actions separately preserve each one of the three elements of a standard global frame of the bundle of hyperk\"ahler symplectic forms, \textit{i.e.},
+Killing vector fields on hyperk\"ahler manifolds come in two flavors: \begin{itemize} \item[1.] \textit{tri-Hamiltonian} Killing vector fields, whose Lie actions separately preserve each one of the three elements of a standard global frame of the bundle of hyperk\"ahler symplectic forms, that is,